 - reforming the criminal justice system by ‘imposing minimum sentences and hard labour’

-These referendums have been viewed by some as populist and emotive.
-The results have been ignored by Parliament, leading to questions on the worth of citizens-initiated referendums.
+Citizens-initiated referendums have been viewed by some as populist and emotive.
+The results have been ignored by Parliament, leading to questions about their worth.